probml/dynamax/paper/paper.md

 - What is the type of latent state?
 E.g., is $z_t$ a continuous or discrete random variable?
 - How do the latent states evolve over time?
 E.g., are the dynamics linear or nonlinear?
-- What is the conditional distribution of the observations?
+- How are the observations distributed?
 E.g., are they Gaussian, Poisson, etc.?

-Some design choices are so common that they have their own names.
-For example, hidden Markov models (HMM) are SSMs with discrete latent states, and linear dynamical systems (LDS) are SSMs with continuous latent states, linear dynamics, and additive Gaussian noise.  `Dynamax` supports these canonical SSMs and allows you to construct more complex models if needed.
+Some design choices are so common they have their own names.
+Hidden Markov models (HMM) are SSMs with discrete latent states, and linear dynamical systems (LDS) are SSMs with continuous latent states, linear dynamics, and additive Gaussian noise.  `Dynamax` supports canonical SSMs and allows the user to construct bespoke models as needed.

 Finally, even for canonical models, there are several algorithms for state inference and parameter estimation. `Dynamax` provides robust implementations of several low-level inference algorithms to suit a variety of applications, allowing users to choose among a host of models and algorithms for their application.
 More information about state space models and algorithms for state inference and parameter estimation can be found in the textbooks by @murphy2023probabilistic and @sarkka2023bayesian.